 A Dining Table Place Setting - Cutlery is used from the outside in, this has a fork and spoon for the starter and knife and fork for the main course.
-Each setting has a water glass, a wine glass and unusually here a coffee cup for later.
-Picture courtesy - Charles Thompson and FreeImages
+Each setting has a water glass, a wine glass and unusually here a coffee cup for later (these are usually brought when needed)

-In most restaurants with table service there are three courses available.
-Typically starters and main courses are ordered together, the dessert menu can be requested later to be ordered along with coffee if required.
+In most restaurants with table service there are three courses available, starter, main course and dessert.
+Typically starters and main courses are ordered together, the dessert menu can be requested again later to be ordered along with coffee if required.

 Starter - A small savoury dish as an appetiser, they are generally ordered individually though sharing-starters, enough for two are often also available, these will be served first and all together.
 If not all of your party are having a starter then service of the main course for all will follow after the starters have been cleared.
 If you want everyone to start eating together you could all forego starters or ask for them to be served alongside the main courses.

 Main course - These will all arrive at the same time for all diners, allowing for the time it takes the servers to bring them.
-An inconvenient delay of any of the dishes is considered poor service as it is polite for all diners to begin eating at the same time, made more difficult if some diners are waiting for their dishes to arrive.
+An inconvenient delay of any of the dishes is considered poor service as it is polite for all diners to begin eating at the same time rather than starting before your companions, this is made more difficult if some diners are waiting for their dishes to arrive.

 Dessert - A sweet dish that is often ordered following the clearing of the main course when the server will return with the menu, or it can be requested if it isn't offered.
 Coffee is usually ordered at the same time, there may also be alcoholic varieties on offer "Irish coffee" or variants of this.

-It is perfectly normal to have all three courses, any two as long as one is a main course or just a main course.
-Not ordering a main course is very unusual and it would be rude to do so at busy times, occupying a table that could be used by those who do.
+It is perfectly normal to have all three courses, any two as long as one is a main course, or just a main course alone.
+Not ordering a main course is very unusual and it would be rude to do so at busy times for the restaurant.
 If you wish to do this, you should ask first before being seated.

 Food is cut as it eaten, NOT all cut in advance and then eaten in with the fork in the right hand.
-Holding a large piece of food on the fork and taking smaller bites from it is seen as what children who haven't been taught any better do, not a good impression to give.
+Holding a large piece of food on the fork and taking bites from it is seen as what children who haven't been taught any better do, not a good impression.